Extending the scope of the small-ball method: Proof of Theorem

 \section{Proof of Theorem \ref{thm:main-lower}}

-Recall that the proof of Theorem \ref{thm:SBM-intro} is based on three components.
+The proof of Theorem \ref{thm:SBM-intro}, whose general path is followed here as well, is based on three components.
 Firstly, an individual estimate that holds with high probability---specifically, that with probability at least $1-2\exp(-c_0 m \delta)$,

-secondly, that this estimate is stable, in the sense that discarding a reasonable number of coordinates does not significantly affect the sum; and finally, a second type of stability: if $f,h$ are close then the vector $\left((f-h)(X_i)\right)_{i=1}^N$ does not have many large coordinates.
+secondly, that this estimate is stable: discarding a reasonable number of coordinates does not significantly affect the sum; and finally, a second type of stability: if $f,h$ are close then the vector $\left((f-h)(X_i)\right)_{i=1}^N$ does not have many large coordinates.
 Once these properties are established, the high probability individual estimate leads to uniform control over a net, and the two notions of stability allow one to pass from the net to the entire class.

 The same ideas are used in the proof of Theorem \ref{thm:main-lower}.
 Because the claim is homogeneous and $H$ is star-shaped around $0$, it suffices to prove Theorem \ref{thm:main-lower} only for $H \cap rS$.
-And to deal with $H \cap rS$, one proceeds with the following steps: \begin{description} \item{$(1)$} For the given choice of $0<\xi<1$, each individual function $h$ satisfies a stable lower bound with parameters $(\xi/2,\ell,k)$. \item{$(2)$} Given the $n$ coordinate blocks $(I_j)_{j=1}^n$ of cardinality $m$, with probability at least $1-2\exp(-c_0\eta n k)$, the stable lower bound in $(1)$ holds for at least $(1-\eta/2)n$ coordinate blocks. \item{$(3)$} The high probability estimate in $(2)$ combined with the union bound allows one to obtain $(2)$ for a net in $H \cap rS$, as long as its cardinality is at most $\exp(c_1\eta nk)$ for $c_1=c_0/2$. \item{$(4)$} If we denote by $\pi h$ the nearest element to $h$ in the net, the stability implies that for at least $(1-\eta/2)n$ of the coordinate blocks, one may discard the set $J_j(h)$ consisting of the $\ell$ largest values of the oscillation term $(|h-\pi h|(X_i))_{i \in I_j}$ and still have
+And to deal with $H \cap rS$, one proceeds with the following steps for the pre-determined values of $m$ and $n$ that satisfy $N=mn$: \begin{description} \item{$(1)$} For the given choice of $0<\xi<1$, each individual function $h$ satisfies a stable lower bound with parameters $(\xi/2,\ell,k)$. \item{$(2)$} Given the $n$ blocks $(I_j)_{j=1}^n$ of cardinality $m$, with probability at least $1-2\exp(-c_0\eta n k)$, the stable lower bound in $(1)$ holds for at least $(1-\eta/2)n$ blocks. \item{$(3)$} The high probability estimate in $(2)$ combined with the union bound allows one to obtain $(2)$ for a net in $H \cap rS$, as long as its cardinality is at most $\exp(c_1\eta nk)$ for $c_1=c_0/2$. \item{$(4)$} If $\pi h$ denotes the nearest element to $h$ in the net, stability implies that for at least $(1-\eta/2)n$ of the blocks, one may discard the set $J_j(h)$ consisting of the $\ell$ largest values of the oscillation term $(|h-\pi h|(X_i))_{i \in I_j}$ and still have